 - Compression of individual spinal nerve roots results in alterations in motor, sensory, and reflex function.

-- When the first sacral root is compressed, the patient may have gastrocnemius-soleus weakness and be unable to repeatedly raise up on the toes of that foot.
+- When the first sacral root is compressed, the patient may have gastrocnemius-soleus weakness and be unable to raise on the toes of that foot repeatedly.

-- Atrophy of the calf may be apperent, and the ankle (Achilles) reflex is often diminished or absent.
+- Atrophy of the calf may be apparent, and the ankle (Achilles) reflex is often diminished or absent.

 - Sensory loss, if present, is usually confined to the posterior aspect of the calf and the lateral side of the foot.